sanipop/alx-higher_level_programming/README.md

-this is a repository on introduction to python programming
+this is a place holder